 The FACES for the Future Denver Program is a partnership between Manual High School, Denver Public Schools, and the Denver Health System.
-The program will officially launch in Fall of 2017.
+The program officially launched in Fall of 2017.
 The FACES Denver program provides a multi-year healthcare internship and leadership development program for Manual High School students.
 The program will support entry into healthcare professions through internships, workshops, academic support, college preparation and wellness support.

 - Clinical and non-clinical rotations with local healthcare and community-based agencies.